huuson94/hoamle.github.io/_posts/2016-10-01-essence-machine-deep-learning.md

 > Therefore you should utilize the reference reading materials, online resources for missing details *<- (the role of **self-study**)*

-`>` It is a good attitude to reckon that we do not know everything (in *many cases*, we don't even know what we don't know), so utilize the course instructors, the Teaching Assistant - TAs, your classmates for further support/discussion/...  *<- (the importance of **Study-group**)*
+`>` It should be reckoned that we do not know everything (in *many cases*, we don't even know what we don't know), so utilize the course instructors, the Teaching Assistant - TAs, your classmates for further support/discussion/...  *<- (the importance of **Study-group**)*

 > **Tip**: Use comment sections in *relevant* blog posts to reach this course instructor(s).
 The advantage: other audience (e.g. TAs, classmates, passing-by experts) can also contribute to your questions or discussion.
 Use email as secondary option.